Marmarinon Benevolent Society of Afthoni

 The Marmarinon society was very active in the Los Angeles area, and contributed greatly to the building of the first Greek church on San Julian Street.
 It also contributed the first Greek library for the church and the first Greek school in 1930.
 Throughout its years, the Marmarinon Society contributed to many charitable causes including the patriarchate, Greek earthquake relief, refugee relief, and needy families.

 The organization was very active in war bond sales and Greek war relief drives in the 1940's.
-Its membership contributed to the building of St. Sophia cathedral as well as to build school rooms in the Skouras center at St. Sophia and the St. Katherine's community center in Redondo Beach.
+Its membership contributed to the building of Saint Sophia Cathedral as well as to build school rooms in the Skouras Center at Saint Sophia and the Saint Katherine community center in Redondo Beach.

 Today the society has a membership of 250 and holds an annual Vasilopita party for their membership.
 Its charitable work continues in sponsoring the film "The Greeks of Los Angeles" and donations to the patriarchate and Hellenic charities.